 8. HFF: $7.2 Billion

-HFF markets itself as “one of the one of the largest and most successful commercial real estate capital intermediaries serving the United States and Western Europe. ” In 2018, the lender originated $7.2 billion in Freddie Mac multifamily financing, though its Fannie Mae multifamily origination volume was not readily available (it did not reach Fannie Mae’s Top 10 lender list in 2017 or 2018).
-In fact, with this information, it may actually be higher on our list of top 2018-2019 agency lenders.
+HFF markets itself as “one of the largest and most successful commercial real estate capital intermediaries serving the United States and Western Europe.”
+In 2018, the lender originated $7.2 billion in Freddie Mac multifamily financing, though its Fannie Mae multifamily origination volume was not readily available (it did not reach Fannie Mae’s Top 10 lender list in 2017 or 2018).
 HFF is a member of the S&P 600, and, in 2018, reported revenues of $662 million and assets of $858 million.
 HFF is headquartered in Dallas, Texas and is currently lead by CEO Mark D. Gibson, Jr.

 9. Greystone Servicing Corporation: $6.51 Billion

 While Greystone may not be first on this list, it’s considered one of the most highly acclaimed multifamily lenders on the market today, having been ranked the #1 HUD/FHA multifamily and healthcare lender of 2018.
 That year, the firm originated $3.9 billion in Fannie Mae multifamily loans and $2.61 billion of Freddie Mac multifamily loans.
 In addition to HUD/FHA and agency apartment loans, Greystone also offers CMBS financing, as well as a host of investment sales, advisory, and management services, including commercial and healthcare property management and EB-5 investment and affordable housing advisory.
 Greystone is headquartered in New York City and is currently lead by CEO Stephen Rosenberg.